2024 Lakewood Church shooting

 Shooting attack in Texas, U.S.

-On February 11, 2024, a shooting occurred at Lakewood Church in Houston, Texas, perpetrated by 36-year-old Genesse Moreno.
+On February 11, 2024, a shooting occurred at Lakewood Church in Houston, Texas, United States.
+Two people were injured before the perpetrator, 36-year-old Genesse Moreno, was killed by intervening church security during a shootout.

 Shooting

 Witnesses at Lakewood Church stated that they heard multiple shots fired around 2:00 pm CST, the start time of the Spanish-language services.

 The shooter, Genesse Moreno, claimed to have a bomb in her backpack, but no bomb was subsequently found.
 She also sprayed "some type of substance on the ground".
 She shot a 47-year-old man in the leg, wounding him.
 Moreno said "Stay calm, all I need is help," then proceeded to fire more rounds.
 Two off-duty officers, serving as security at the church, killed Moreno after she pointed an AR-15 at them.
 Moreno's seven-year-old son was shot in the exchange of gunfire.
 The child was taken to the Texas Children's Hospital in critical condition.
 Moreno was shot and killed four minutes after entering the church.
 The Federal Bureau of Investigation says she fired around 30 shots during the shooting.

 Reports of a second shooter caused some alarm among Houston residents, leading the police to evacuate businesses in the commercial district.
 Police confirmed that there was no second shooter.
+Camera footage from body cameras and surveillance cameras was released by the police.

+Victims

 The wounded 47-year-old man was released from the hospital by February 12.
 The seven-year-old had a portion of the frontal lobe of his brain surgically removed, and had his breathing tube removed after 13 days.
 His grandmother Rabbi Walli Carranza urged people to "demand that no one's second amendment rights overtake an innocent child's inherent right to life".
 After being released from the hospital, the boy lived with his paternal grandmother until her death the following year.

-Camera footage from body cameras and surveillance cameras was released by the police.